tinitis0/Fuzzy-Logic-KBS/README.md

 # Fuzzy-Logic-KBS
-Fuzzy Logic &amp; Knowledge Based System for difficulty of the AI in First person shooters
+Fuzzy Logic and Knowledge Based System for difficulty of the AI in First person shooters